dahl-jar/betterreads-gitops-template/docs/tutorial.md

 controller, Argo CD, then the app and its data services synced from your fork.
 Ends at a `200` from `/healthz`.

-Needs a Linux machine with `sudo` and a GitHub account.
+Needs an Ubuntu machine with `sudo`, a GitHub account, and `kubectl` on your workstation.

 ## 1. Fork and clone